 Tuesday Aug 2nd Motored to London from Bradwell with Mr. and Mrs. Hartfield (?) although plenty from (farm?) roads good.
 Arrived at 14 Fortesque about 7:10.
 Wed Aug 3rd - went by tube to Charing Cross.
 Saw Thames, parlementary building badly bombed. visited Westminster Abbey, the unknown Solders grave and all the other notables. also 10 Downing st. back to no.14 for the evening.

-Thursday Aug 4th with Maude on a long bus ride all through the busy streets such as Oxford st. Streets after streets of badly bomed places some have been restored.
+Thursday Aug 4th with Maude on a long bus ride all through the busy streets such as Oxford st. Streets after streets of badly bombed places some have been restored.
 Went to see cousin Maria in her own home she is 84 and as lively as a cricket.
 Tom came for tea also Andrew Ford had a very plesant evening Tom playing and singing.

 Saw Victoria park.
 August 5 the birthday of our second child. left home this morning by tube got off at Strand saw Trafalgar Square and the pigeons then in to Canada House to regestur, sat in reading room and read Ham. spec of July 21st.
 Saw Betty Ketchi (?) name.